On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Character Bounds

-The sum can be thought of as a sum over all $b=\prod_i p_i$ with $\omega(b)=n$ and $b\leq N$, where the summand is a ``character'' defined by the $\chi_i,d_{i,j}$ and $e_{i,j}$.
-The $\frac{1}{n!}$ accounts for the different possible reorderings of the $p_i$.
-This Proposition will allow us to show that the ``characters'' in which the Legendre symbols make a non-trivial appearance add a negligible contribution to our moments.
+Note that $m$ is the number of indices $i$ so that no matter how we fix the values of $p_j$ for the $j\neq i$ that the summand on the left hand side of Equation \ref{charBoundEquation} still depends on $p_i$.
+The index set $S_{N,n,D}$ above is a way of indexing (up to overcounting by a factor of $n!$) the set of integers $b\leq N$ that are squarefree, relatively prime to $D$ and have $\omega(b)=n$.
+This notation will be used throughout the rest of the paper.
+The sum in equation \eqref{charBoundEquation} can be thought of as a sum over such $b$ (the $1/n!$ term accounts for the overcounting) of a ``character'' defined by the $\chi_i,d_{i,j}$ and $e_{i,j}$.
+Proposition \ref{characterBoundProp} will allow us to show that the ``characters'' in which the Legendre symbols make a non-trivial appearance add a negligible contribution to our moments.

 \begin{prop} Let $n,N,D$ be positive integers with $\log\log N > 1$, and $(\log\log N)/2 < n < 2\log\log N$.
 Let $G=((\Z/D)^*/((\Z/D)^*)^2)^n$.
 Let $f:G\rightarrow \C$ be a function with $|f|_\infty\leq 1$.
 Then